 I promise you, this is the ONLY balloon garland tutorial you will ever need!
-Balloon garlands are an easy way to wow your guests at your next party!
+Balloon garlands and balloon arches are an easy way to wow your guests at your next party!

 Balloons are simply the best – they just make me so happy!
 So, when balloon garlands started becoming a thing a few years ago, I just knew I had to figure out how to make my own!

 There is a plethora of balloon garland tips, tricks and kits out there that it can get overwhelming really quick.
 So I am here to help with THE ONLY BALLOON GARLAND TUTORIAL YOU WILL EVER NEED!
-Seriously, this tried and true method will get you a beautiful balloon garland EVERY SINGLE TIME!
+Seriously, this tried and true method will get you a beautiful balloon garland EVERY SINGLE TIME even if it’s your first time!

 This post is the best balloon garland tutorial you will ever find!